giovy10/MultipleManifest/README.md

 # MultipleManifest
 ## DIFFERENT BACKGROUND, DIFFERENT APK, DIFFERENT MANIFEST, ONLY ONE APP

-In this project, i create 2 different manifest, except the main, under the folder green and red(the main is inside the folder main).
+In this project, i create 2 different manifest, in addiction to the main, under the folder green and red(the main is inside the folder main).
 Then in gradle I added this code:

 `flavorDimensions "version"